 As I write this, I’m having a real-life special day, for which I’m grateful.
-I’m sitting on our boat, the M/V BLAZE, in Fort Lauderdale, Florida.
+I’m sitting on our boat in Fort Lauderdale, Florida.
 We’re docked near the Intracoastal Waterway.
 My husband is enjoying the Fort Lauderdale Boat Show and I’ve stayed behind with our papillons.
 I’m spending most of the day writing Concierge, A Black Raven Novel.
 Here are photos from Fort Lauderdale and this great day:

 Relaxing days and easy-going moments such as these don’t make it to my books.
 Why?
 Because I aspire to write what I love to read – page turners with thrills, chills, danger, romance and all sorts of tension.
 I love to read and write stories where internal and external conflict drives the characters.

 However, even in dark thrillers with near-constant tension, there needs to be a bit of light.
 As a reader, I enjoy moments in roller-coaster style stories where there’s time to collect my breath before impending doom strikes.
 As a writer, I love when such moments sneak into the story I’m telling.

 Jellybeans in Shadows

 In Shadows, A Black Raven Novel, jellybeans provided special, breath-catching moments.
 But I’m getting ahead of myself.
 For a minute or two, just think about jellybeans.
 Think about the different brands, sizes, flavors, and colors.
 Who doesn’t love jellybeans?
 They’re perfect, bite-sized morsels of sweetness, right?
 And, aren’t they better when you eat them with someone, and pretend that you’re going to steal their favorite flavor?
 The minute someone declares a favorite flavor, it of course becomes THE favorite flavor of the moment.